DioxusLabs/dioxus/notes/SUSPENSE.md

 ## for UI elements

-`suspend`-ing a future submits an &mut future to Dioxus. the future must return VNodes. the future is still waiting before the component renders, the `.await` is dropped and tried again. users will want to attach their future to a hook so the future doesn't really get dropped.
+`suspend`-ing a future submits a &mut future to Dioxus. the future must return VNodes. the future is still waiting before the component renders, the `.await` is dropped and tried again. users will want to attach their future to a hook so the future doesn't really get dropped.

 ## for tasks